-For descriptions specified for 4-wheel drive models, a exc mark is placed at the beginning of the applicable sections/items.
+For descriptions specified for 4-wheel drive models, a start mark is placed at the beginning of the applicable sections/items.

 As with other vehicles with features for off-road use, failure to operate 4-wheel drive models correctly may result in loss of control or an accident.
-Be sure to read "Driving 4-Wheel Drive Safely" in the "Starting and driving" section of this manual.
+Be sure to read "Driving your 4-wheel drive safely" in the "Starting and driving" section of this manual.